Spintires: Release and reception

 Spintires was released on June 13, 2014, and had sold more than 100,000 copies by July.
 Spintires has received mixed reviews.
 Christian Donlan of Eurogamer placed Spintires onto the site's "Games of 2014", writing, "Spintires can make a set-piece out of a puddle.
 Spintires can make precisely zero mph feel like knuckle-splintering stuff.
 Spintires is a roguelike in which you load the game up, roll a wheeled character, and see how far you can get on a single tank of gas", and that it was "ugly but beautiful, and fixated with the beauty of ugliness."

 Andy Kelly, for PC Gamer, scored Spintires 60/100, commending the game's gameplay and variety of vehicles.
 However, he also found fault with the game's limited scope and camera system, writing, "[...] as endearingly bizarre as I find Spintires, and as much as I admire the technology, I can't say I really ever enjoyed it.
 There are moments of what I could loosely call excitement—like almost rolling over and spilling my load just metres from the delivery point, or thinking I was crossing a shallow pond only to become totally submersed in a river—but they're few and far between.
 Mostly I just find myself swearing at mud."
 James Cunningham in Hardcore Gamer praised the game, stating, "[...]
 Spintires is a game that wants people to play rather than work.
 The great outdoors is big and beautiful, and the maps have plenty of personality and memorable locations, but they’re also the enemy.
 The inviting gameplay and lovely scenery make it easy to underestimate what an unforgiving bastard the great outdoors can be, but it only takes getting irretrievably stuck a couple of times before that illusion gets shattered.
 After that it’s time to stomp the scenery flat with the biggest earth-gouging, fume belching trucks Spintires has to offer."

 Phil Hartup of New Statesman rated Spintires as the video game with the Best Visuals of 2014, claiming, "What I saw in Spintires was mud.
 The best mud I have ever seen in a game.
 I saw mud that splattered and squelched and I saw water that flowed around in the treads of the tyres of my truck and pooled in the mud furrows.
 I would stare at it, and not just because I was often hopelessly stuck.
 It might be a low key game about trucks and trees, but there are a lot that other games should learn from Spintires."

-Controversy

-It was alleged by developer and publisher Oovee, that lead developer and original creator of the game, Pavel Zagrebelnyy, sabotaged the game code in retaliation for alleged financial misconduct by Oovee against the developer.
-Zagrebelnyy eventually cooperated with Oovee to fix game-breaking bugs, with both denying that the bugs were introduced deliberately.
-However in 2015, Zegrebelnyy started working at Saber Interactive, a former employer of his, to aid development of MudRunner and Oovee licensed the game to Saber Interactive.